 - Observe the color of the mat around and under the tablet at 60 seconds.

 RESULTS: Results with Ictotest Reagent Tablets are negative if no blue or purple color develops on the mat within 60 seconds.
 If a blue or purple color develops on the mat or under the tablet within 60 seconds, the result is positive.
 Pink or red color should be ignored.

 POSITIVE RESULT: The presence of a blue or purple color on the mat indicates that bilirubin is present.
-The illustration below shows typical positive results.
+The illustration at left shows typical positive results.
 The color gradient shows a sample range of color for a positive result.

 NEGATIVE RESULTS: The absence of blue or purple color on the mat indicates that no bilirubin is present.
 A slight pink or red color should be ignored.
-The illustration below shows typical negative results.
+The illustration at left shows typical negative results.
 The color gradient shows a sample range of color for a negative result.

 CHEMICAL PRINCIPLES OF THE PROCEDURE: The reaction is based on the coupling of a unique solid diazonium salt with bilirubin in an acid medium to give the blue or purple reaction.

 STORAGE AND HANDLING: Ictotest Reagent Tablets are stable until the expiration date in the unopened container if stored at temperatures between 15–30°C. Do not store the bottle in direct sunlight.
 Replace cap promptly and tightly after use.
 Do not use tablets that are damaged.